aoriens/news-service/README.md

 Files `*.private` are ignored by git, so it is safe to give such a name to a configuration file containing passwords.

+# API

+## Pagination

+Responses returning lists of entities support paginated output which can be managed with parameters `offset` and `limit`.
+They can be passed in the URI query.

+`limit` is a number meaning the amount of entities to output in a single response.
+When missing or too big, the maximum configured limit is used.
+It must not be negative.

+`offset` is a number of the first entity to output which defaults to `0`.
+It must not be negative.

+## Endpoints

+### `GET /news`

+Returns a list of [News](#News) entities.

+## Entities

+### News

+A news entry.
+Fields:

+- `id` - the entity identifier
+- `title` - the news title
+- `date` - the issue date
+- `text` - the news body text.
+It is considered as a plain Unicode text.